MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 ## Install GPU drivers in any image

+You can also install the GPU drivers in any image and use this image directly.

 See the latest official [Nvidia docs](https://nvidia.github.io/nvidia-container-runtime) to install the `nvidia-container-runtime` (all packages and drivers required to access the GPU from your application)

 Here is an example of commands to add to a debian based `Dockerfile` to install the GPU drivers (note that this is not complete, you will need to check the latest instructions and do some research & development to get it to work):